 My travelling mate, Gail Goldman, is not very outdoorsy and insists on putting on makeup before the trip.
-In no time, it drips away into sweat.
+In no time, it drips away into a sweat.

-Birds entertain us with a jungle symphony.
-Our guide, Juan Luis, explains that each jungle has its own ecosystem.
+Birds entertain us with a jungle symphony and our guide, Juan Luis, explains that each jungle has its own ecosystem.

 Then, he goes about finding jungle animals.

 Back abroad the Delphin II, Juan Luis lectures us about the ecology, geology, flora and fauna.

 “The Amazon is like a spider,” he says.
 “It has many legs or tributaries.”